Astigmatism

 You can also have astigmatism combined with other refractive errors.
 In a normal eye, the meridians work together to focus light into a single point on the retina.
 When you have astigmatism, the eye cannot focus light on a single point and instead creates two focal points.
 Combine that with other refractive errors like myopia – nearsightedness or hyperopia – farsightedness, and it’s likely that you’ll need corrective measures like glasses, contact lenses, or laser eye surgery.

-Simple Myopic: The combination of astigmatism and nearsightedness in which one focal point comes before the retina, while the other is on the retina.
+Simple myopic: The combination of astigmatism and nearsightedness in which one focal point comes before the retina, while the other is on the retina.

-Compound Myopic: A combination of astigmatism and nearsightedness in which both focal points fall before the retina.
+Compound myopic: A combination of astigmatism and nearsightedness in which both focal points fall before the retina.

 Mixed: The combination of astigmatism, nearsightedness and farsightedness in which one focal point is before the retina and the other focal point is behind the retina.

-Simple Hyperopic: A combination of astigmatism and farsightedness in which one focal point is on the retina while the other is behind the retina.
+Simple hyperopic: A combination of astigmatism and farsightedness in which one focal point is on the retina while the other is behind the retina.

-Compound Hyperopic: A combination of astigmatism and farsightedness in which both focal points are behind the retina.
+Compound hyperopic: A combination of astigmatism and farsightedness in which both focal points are behind the retina.

 Causes of astigmatism